kerimoyle/cellml-specification/reference/sectionC_interpretation.rst

       #.
 Any and all encapsulated :code:`component` children of the imported
          :code:`component`, and
       #.
 Any and all :code:`units` elements referenced by the imported
-         :code:`component` or its children.
+         :code:`component` or its encapsulated children.

 #.
-It is further noted, for the avoidance of doubt, that CellML models MAY apply
+It is further noted, for the avoidance of doubt, that CellML models MAY
-   the previous rules recursively, to reference an :code:`import component` element which in turn references another :code:`import component` element.
+   apply the previous rules recursively, to reference an :code:`import component` element which in turn references another :code:`import component` element.

 .. marker_component_reference_end
 .. marker_variable_reference_start